openstack/keystone-specs/specs/mitaka/url-safe-names.rst

 To be clear, this proposal does not enable the actual use of hierarchical naming, rather it lays the groundwork for us to do so in the future.

+This proposal does not preclude the use of unicode for project and domain names (since all the `reserved` characters are coded the same in ascii and unicode).
+However, to utilize such an extended character set for auth or searching by name would require additional changes (for encoding and decoding) which is outside of the scope of this proposal.
+By allowing unicode within the strict naming option defined here, we allow customer using unicode to "go strict" as soon as they can (and hence avoiding a further road block to us being able to deprecate unsafe names).

 Alternatives
 ------------